ms-iot/lightning/README.md

 ### Notes!
 * While you can change your local headers, they will get nuked when reinstalling the nuget package.
-* Don’t check in your packages...
+* Don't check in your packages...
-* Don’t check in binaries
+* Don't check in binaries